Rationalizing Path-Independent Choice Rules: Introduction

 One of the major contributions of our paper is to establish a close connection between choice rules in economics and concavity concepts in discrete mathematics.
-This connection allows us to shed light on economic problems with techniques of discrete optimization.
-For instance, in an abstract setting, \citet{eguchi2003generalized} and \citet{murota:metr:2013} show choice rules that are \rational{} M$^\natural$-concave functions satisfy path independence and the law of aggregate demand.
-On an applied front, \citet{kojima-tamura-yokoo} build upon their results to find M$^\natural$-concave functions that rationalize a variety of practically relevant choice rules and establish their desirable properties including computational efficiency.
-In addition to introducing ordinal concavity, \citet{hakoyeyo2022} establish connections between ordinal concavity and choice rules in markets with dual objectives such as college admissions where diversity and meritocracy are typical goals.
-While advancing this research program further, the present paper is distinctive in that it provides conditions of discrete concavity that are \emph{equivalent} to rationalizability of desirable choice rules, thus giving a final and complete answer to a foundational issue in this research agenda.
+This connection allows us to shed light on economic problems with discrete optimization techniques.
+For instance, in an abstract setting, \citet{eguchi2003generalized} show that choice rules that are \rational{} M$^\natural$-concave functions satisfy path independence and \citet{murota:metr:2013} show that they satisfy the law of aggregate demand.
+On an applied front, \citet{kojima-tamura-yokoo} build upon their results to find M$^\natural$-concave functions that rationalize a variety of practically relevant choice rules and establish their desirable properties including computational efficiency. \citet{hakoyeyo2022} establish connections between ordinal concavity and choice rules in markets with dual objectives such as college admissions where diversity and meritocracy are typical goals.
+While advancing this research program further, the present paper is distinctive in that it provides conditions of discrete concavity that are \emph{equivalent} to rationalizability of desirable choice rules, thus giving a complete answer to a foundational issue in this research agenda.

+There is also a significant literature on menu choice (where a menu is a set of items or contracts).
+In this literature, a decision maker has preferences over menus anticipating consumption of an item from the available menu in the future.
+In this context, \citet{kreps1979representation} provides a model of preferences for flexibility and a representation of such preferences using state-dependent utility functions over individual items.\footnote{Other notable papers include \cite{gul2001temptation} who provide a model of temptation and \cite{deliprus2001} who study an extension of \citet{kreps1979representation} that also allows preferences for commitment.} Although the decision maker in the menu choice literature ultimately consumes just one item, subsets of items or contracts arise naturally as the objects of interest as the decision maker has preferences and associated choice behavior over them, leading to a combinatorial problem such as ours.

 The rest of the paper is organized as follows.
-We define choice rules and their properties in Section \ref{sec:prelim}, present our representation results in Section \ref{sec:results}, discuss the relationship with rationalizability by an M$^{\natural}$-concave function in Section \ref{sec:relation}, and conclude in Section \ref{sec:conclusion}.
+We define choice rules and their properties in Section \ref{sec:prelim}, present our rationalization results in Section \ref{sec:results}, discuss rationalizability by a utility function satisfying concavity notions other than ordinal concavity in Section \ref{sec:relation}, and conclude in Section \ref{sec:conclusion}.
 We provide all proofs in the Appendix.